Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Experiments and Results

 \subsection{Participants}

 We recruited thirty-two right-handed, healthy individuals (P1–P32), all native English speakers from Australia, comprising 16 males and 16 females with an average age of \( M_{\text{age}} = 24.94 \pm 0.29 \) years.
 Each participant had normal or corrected-to-normal vision and reported no history of mental health disorders.
-4 subjects are removed from the dataset due to their misunderstanding of the experiment design.
+Four subjects were removed from the dataset due to misunderstanding of the experimental instructions.
+An a priori power analysis (G*Power v3.1.9.7) indicated that approximately 30 participants are sufficient to detect medium within-subject effects (Cohen’s \( d_z = 0.5 \)) at a significance level of \( \alpha = 0.05 \).
+The final sample size therefore meets standard statistical power requirements for within-subject EEG analyses.
 Ethical approval was granted by the University of Technology Sydney's Ethics Committee (Approval No. UTS HREC REF: ETH23-8036).
 Informed consent was obtained in writing from each participant prior to the experiment.